inno2007/Cybersec/traffic-analysis/README.md

-#  Traffic Analysis – Wireshark & Netwag
+#  Traffic Analysis – Wireshark - Sensitive Data In Plaintext

 ##  Objective
 Analyze unencrypted network traffic using Wireshark and Netwag to extract sensitive information such as usernames and passwords transmitted via insecure protocols (HTTP, Telnet, FTP).